 I have already compared American Airlines Super Diamond Business Class with United Polaris to explain which is best international Business Class.
-If your ticket price is comparable, does American Airlines of United offer of the best new Business Class seat and experience?
+If your ticket price is comparable, does American Airlines or United offer the best new Business Class seat and experience?

 Sadly the reality of the product is not as good as it originally seemed.
-The planned rollout has ground to a halt with the new Boeing 777-300ERs being kitted out with the new seats but United have only retrofitted the new seats into 5 of their existing planes.
+The planned rollout has ground to a halt with the new Boeing 777-300ERs being kitted out with the new seats, but United has only retrofitted the new seats into 5 of their existing planes.

 Are United or American Airlines Seats More Widely Available?

-In terms of fleetwide consistency, American Airlines wins hands down with the United roll out on a go-slow.
-Whether the plane you are travelling on has the new seats or not, on United you will experience the new Polaris soft product with what was excellent bedding and new food and drink offerings.
+In terms of fleetwide consistency, American Airlines wins hands down with the United rollout on a go-slow.
+Whether the plane you are traveling on has the new seats or not, on United, you will experience the new Polaris soft product with what was excellent bedding and new food and drink offerings.
 But these offerings are being downgraded, so don’t necessarily expect the proposed level of luxury to actually happen on your flight.
 Expect fewer pillows, fewer blankets, fewer amenities.

 Are United, Delta or American Airlines Airport Lounges Best?

 For the pre-flight airport experience, I vote for the magnificent new United Polaris Chicago lounge.
-This is the only Polaris lounge that is currently open, so with the exception of flights out of Chicago, United’s first Polaris Lounge at Chicago O’Hare’s Terminal 1 is open and offers speciality cocktails, comfortable seating areas, slick showers, relaxation areas, excellent food, fast Wi-Fi and a stylish ambience.
+This is the only Polaris lounge that is currently open, so with the exception of flights out of Chicago, United’s first Polaris Lounge at Chicago O’Hare’s Terminal 1 is open and offers specialty cocktails, comfortable seating areas, slick showers, relaxation areas, excellent food, fast Wi-Fi and a stylish ambiance.

 Is United or American Airlines Food & Drink Best?